reinhart1010/nix/docs/en/linux/aplay.md

 ---
 # aplay

-Command-line sound player for ALSA soundcard driver.
+Sound player for ALSA soundcard driver.
 More information: <https://manned.org/aplay>.

 - Play a specific file (sampling rate, bit depth, etc. will be automatically determined for the file format):